-- Is usually a short-term treatment.
+- It is usually a short-term treatment.

-- May last 28 days or more.
+- It may last 28 days or more.

-- Should include weekly family therapy.
+- It should include weekly family therapy.

-Expectations of treatment
+Expectations of Treatment

 People with substance use disorder are most likely to recover if they:

-- Learn about their addiction
+- Learn about their addiction.

-- Manage conflict in a healthy way
+- Manage conflict in a healthy way.

-- Take care of their physical and emotional health
+- Take care of their physical and emotional health.

-- Follow the direction of their health care providers
+- Follow the direction of their health care providers.

-- Develop a sober support group
+- Develop a sober support group.

 - Make changes to the parts of their life that support drinking or using.